 My fire arrangement now is simple: make a horseshoe-shaped pile of unlit coals around the grill, but not underneath the tombstone-shaped stone.
 I then add lit charcoal on top of that, and then wood chunks.
 If the temperature drops too far I’ll add more fist-sized wood chunks around the edges and in the basket that comes with the Kettle Pizza.
 I use long tongs to add the wood so that it doesn’t fall beneath the stone.
 I press it lightly into the piles of charcoal to make sure it doesn’t roll off.

 If you’re serious about making pizza on your 22″ charcoal grill, get the “Serious Eats” kit from Kettle Pizza.
+You can also make calzones on a Kettle Pizza in no time!

 Easy Pizza using the Kettle Pizza